-Read Also: 5 Best Affordable Juicers in 2021
+Read Also: 5 Best Affordable Juicers

 A slow juicer is mandatory for those who are looking to intake the most nutrients out of their juice.
 Slow juicers or masticating juicers perform less RPM (Rounds Per Second) yet produce less friction and heat which helps to prevent fruits and nutrition from getting damaged.

 A slow juicer is preferable over other juicers because they are helpful in juicing green veggies and herbs.
 You can also get your juice less oxidized.
-However, slow juicers are expensive than fast juicers, and in order to juice your fruits, you need to cut them into small pieces as the slow juicers offer a narrow tube.
+However, slow juicers are more expensive than fast juicers, and in order to juice your fruits, you need to cut them into small pieces as the slow juicers offer a narrow tube.